 IMAGES ENLARGE WHEN CLICKED

-Hong Kong Highlights is the perfect choice for either a quick stopover or a base camp for your extended journey through China.
+Hong Kong Highlights is the perfect choice for either a quick stopover or a base camp for your extended journey through the region.
 We include private airport transportation, your choice of LGBT-friendly hotel, a taste of the local gay nightlife, and an orientation tour with private guide.
 Add extra nights to explore Hong Kong's neon-encrusted streets on your own, or maybe even hop over to Macau for a day.

 Where We Shine: